arabog/ALX_T_Notes/wk3/day4/io_redirection/input_output_redirection.md

 We repeated the command three times resulting in an output file three times as large.

 ## Redirecting Standard Error
 Redirecting standard error lacks the ease of a dedicated redirection operator.
 To redirect standard error we must refer to its file descriptor.
-A program can produce output on any of several numbered file streams.
-While we have referred to the first three of these file streams as standard input, output and error, the shell references them internally as file descriptors 0, 1, and 2, respectively.
-The shell provides a notation for redirecting files using the file descriptor number.
+A program can produce output on any of several numbered file streams. **While we have referred to the first three of these file streams as standard input, output and error, the shell references them internally as file descriptors 0, 1, and 2, respectively.** The shell provides a notation for redirecting files using the file descriptor number.
 Since standard error is the same as file descriptor number 2, we can redirect standard error with this notation:
 ```
 [me@linuxbox ~]$ ls -l /bin/usr 2> ls-error.txt
 ```
-The file descriptor “2” is placed immediately before the redirection operator to perform the redirection of standard error to the file ls-error.txt.
+**The file descriptor “2” is placed immediately before the redirection operator** to perform the redirection of standard error to the file ls-error.txt.
 ![l4](l4.png?raw=true "l4")

 ## Redirecting Standard Output and Standard Error to One File
 There are cases in which we may want to capture all of the output of a command to a single file.
 To do this, we must redirect both standard output and standard error at the same time.
 There are two ways to do this.
 Shown here is the traditional way, which works with old versions of the shell:
 ```
 [me@linuxbox ~]$ ls -l /bin/usr > ls-output.txt 2>&1
+that is:
+[me@linuxbox ~]$ [ls -l /bin/usr > ls-output.txt]         [2>&1]
 ```
 Using this method, we perform two redirections.
 First we redirect standard output to the file ls-output.txt and then we redirect file descriptor 2 (standard error) to file descriptor 1 (standard output) using the notation 2>&1